-Trekking solo is not permitted and the army posts in Gangotri and Gashtoli take the rules seriously.
-We were able to dodge the post in Gangotri, but were caught by the border police in Gashtoli.
-The border police rebuked us, but could not resists showing a little admiration.
+Trekking without an Indian crew is not permitted and the army posts in Gangotri and Gashtoli take the rules rather seriously.
+We were able to dodge the post in Gangotri allowing us to complete this trek.
+We were however caught by the border police in Gashtoli at the end of our trek.
+The border police arrested and rebuked us, but could not resists showing admiration for what we had done.

 Kalindi khal is usually crossed from June to mid October.
 The pass is covered from the worst of the monsoon so trekking in July and August is usually not too much of a pain.
 Gangotri and surroundings lies however in full monsoon area, so there can be difficulties to reach here.
 Police also seems to be nervous about handing out permits for the monsoon period.